uwescience/myria/docs/index.markdown

     ./stop_all_by_force deployment.cfg.local

 This will go to all the nodes, find the master/worker processes under your username, and kill them.
+Alternatively, you can also restart the cluster with the following REST call:

+    curl -i localhost:8753/server/restart

 ## Using a shared-nothing cluster